fidian/webpage/README.md

 Setup
 -----

-1. Ensure you have wget, zip, mime-construct, fetchmail, procmail and a working SMTP server (I am using msmtp).
+1. Ensure you have wget, zip, mime-construct, fetchmail, procmail, wkhtmltopdf, xvfb and a working SMTP server (I am using msmtp).
 2. Install LWP, LWP::Protocol::https and HTML::TokeParser via CPAN so Perl can run `url.pl`.
 On Ubuntu you need libnet-ssleay-perl and libcrypt-ssleay-perl for Net:SSLeay to work.
 3. Test `url.pl` and ensure it works.
 You may need to update `Text::Wrap`.